abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 becomes easier to be mindful and present with experience as it unfolds.

-So whether we’re attending to our duties, engaged in some kind of interaction or alone, we need to question the habitual views and reactions that come up for us.
+So whether we’re attending to our duties, engaged in some kind of interaction, or alone, we need to question the habitual views and reactions that come up for us.
 Otherwise, those views and reactions will toss us around like a feather in the wind—wherever the wind blows, that’s where we’ll land.